Earlybyte/aad_oauth/README.md

   <script src="assets/packages/aad_oauth/assets/msal_auth.js"></script>
 ```

-Afterwards you can login and get an access token for accessing other resources.
-You can also use multiple configs at the same time.
+The `example` app in the project includes both sets of script tags, but MSALv1 is commented out.
+You cannot use both at the same
+time.

 ## Installation